pancongliang/openshift/storage/odf/readme.md

 ### Install and Configure Local Storage Operator
 - Install and configure [Local Storage Operator](https://github.com/pancongliang/openshift/blob/main/storage/local-sc/readme.md).
-- Ensure the OCP cluster has at least three worker nodes or infrastructure nodes, each with at least one 100GB disk (total of three disks).
+- Ensure the OCP cluster has at least three worker nodes or infrastructure nodes, each with at least one 100GB disk.

 ### Install Red Hat OpenShift Data Foundation
 - Install the Operator using the default namespace: